MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-table-object.md

 > Extension objects can have a name with a maximum length of 30 characters.

 > [!IMPORTANT]
 > System and virtual tables can't be extended.
-System tables are created in the ID range of 2.000.000.000 and above.
+System tables are created in the ID range of 2.000.000.000 and higher.
 For more information about object ranges, see [Object ranges](devenv-object-ranges.md).

 ## System fields